Splitting strategies for post-selection inference: Simulation study

-Regarding selection, we considered two recently proposed algorithms: the fixed-$X$ knockoff algorithm of \cite{knockoff} and the stability selector paired with the lasso of \cite{stability}, as implemented in the R packages \texttt{knockoff} \citep{knockoff_package} and \texttt{stabs} \citep{stabs_package}.
-These are selection rules for which conditional inference is analytically intractable and for which computational approaches are very demanding \citep{blackbox}, so they constitute an example where splitting approaches would likely be preferred in practice.
+Regarding selection, we considered the fixed-$X$ knockoff algorithm of \cite{knockoff} and the stability selector paired with the lasso proposed by \cite{stability} and improved by \cite{stability2}, as implemented in the R packages \texttt{knockoff} \citep{knockoff_package} and \texttt{stabs} \citep{stabs_package}.
+As mentioned earlier, these are selection rules for which conditional inference is analytically intractable and for which computational approaches are very demanding, so they constitute an example where information-splitting approaches would likely be preferred in practice.
 These algorithms aim at identifying the set of active coefficients while keeping the number of false discoveries under control.
 The knockoff provides a guarantee on the false discovery rate, while stability selection controls the expected number of false discoveries.
-In all the simulations we set the false discovery rate of the knockoff algorithm at $0.3$, and the expected number of false discoveries and cutoff threshold of the stability algorithm at $3$ at $0.7$ (see the package documentation for details).
-Since the fixed-$X$ knockoff is only applicable in settings with less covariates than observations, it was only considered in the lower dimensional cases.
+In all the simulations we set the false discovery rate of the knockoff algorithm at $0.3$, and the expected number of false discoveries and cutoff threshold of the stability algorithm at $3$ and $0.7$ respectively.
+Since the knockoff is only applicable in settings with less covariates than observations, it was only considered in the lower dimensional cases.